andrewchambers/hermes/doc/quick-start/quick-start.md

 $ hermes build -m ./hpkgs/core.janet -e seed-out -o seed-out
 ```

-You can verify your binary seed has the checksum hash as the binary seed you originally downloaded.
+You can verify your binary seed has the same hash as the binary seed you originally downloaded.

 ```
 $ sha256sum ./seed/seed.tar.gz ./seed-out/seed.tar.gz